-Iolani School’s new 57,000-SF student center is a dynamic campus hub featuring a two-story dining hall, wellness center, classrooms, rooftop event spaces, and a tea house for mindfulness—all designed to inspire community, learning, and sustainability.
+Iolani School’s new 81,000-SF student center is a dynamic campus hub featuring a two-story dining hall, wellness center, classrooms, rooftop event spaces, and a tea house for mindfulness—all designed to inspire community, learning, and sustainability.
+Along with other sustainability features, the roof structure is designed to support 459 grid-tied PV panels designed with a 275kW capacity to supply more than 25% of the building’s energy requirements.

 In addition to the primary structure, BASE also assisted in the design of the facility’s chiller plant and school’s baseball backstop.